-This legislative instrument essentially proposes a comprehensive protected areas system for Jamaica; however this document is a Green Paper, meaning a draft statement of Government policy on a particular topic and though it has been finalised, it remains to be enacted.
-As seen Table 2-1, there are a far greater number of protected area categories existing at present, with varying responsible agencies and legislative tools.
-Areas with protection status relevant to this project are described in conjunction with corresponding legislative tool in this document.
+This legislative instrument is a White Paper and essentially proposes a comprehensive protected areas system for Jamaica.
+However, as seen in Table 3-1, there are a greater number of protected area categories existing at present than being proposed, with varying responsible agencies and legislative tools.
+Areas with protection status relevant to this project are listed in section 3.0 of this document.